 John Horgan, who came to Stevens in 2005, is a science journalist and author of four books: The End of Science (1996), The Undiscovered Mind (1999), Rational Mysticism (2003) and The End of War (2012).
-He writes columns for Scientific American online and BBC Knowledge Magazine.
+He writes a column for Scientific American online.
 His honors and awards include the 2005 Templeton-Cambridge Journalism Fellowship in Science and Religion; the Science Journalism Award of the American Association for the Advancement of Science (1992 and 1994); and the National Association of Science Writers Science-in-Society Award (1993).
 His work has received international coverage, including front-page reviews and news articles in The New York Times, London Times and Washington Post.
 He has been interviewed hundreds of times for print, radio and television, including The Lehrer News Hour, Charlie Rose and National Public Radio's Science Friday.
 Horgan holds a BA in English from Columbia University's School of General Studies and an MS from Columbia's School of Journalism.

 For more information, please visit John's personal website.

 Lisa Dolling, Co-Director